 The pneumatic system for transporting mail, active in NYC from 1897-1953.
 Very neat.
 Systems like this are still in use at many banks, with trash management, and some research libraries.

 Photographer Rosie Holtom took pictures of homeless people from London, dressed as they’d like the world to see them.
 Not only are they beautiful portraits, but there is such light and confidence that comes through in these.
 As communities, we need to be better about inspiring that in those who are homeless for whatever reason;… Continue reading

 via a New York Times slideshow and article about yoga in Israel among (un)Orthodox Jews.

+44 Stock Photos That Hope To Change The Way We Look At Women.
 I actually think about stock photography a little bit too much.
 Who do photographers look to cast, and why?
-What tone and feel do they ask each subject to strike, in hopes that it creates a stock image so appealing that it will resonate broadly with an unknown audience?
+What tone and feel do they ask each subject to strike, in hopes that it creates a stock image so appealing that it… Continue reading

 This is very helpful for my mysterious bottles of ketchup and mayonnaise that have been hanging out for who knows how long…